gruntwork-io/docs/docs/2.0/docs/library/architecture/overview.md

 1. `modules`: This folder contains the core implementation code for the services you use and deploy.
 For instance, the EKS cluster service resides in `modules/services/eks-cluster`.

 1. `examples`: This folder provides sample code demonstrating how to use the services in the `modules` folder.
 These examples enable you to deploy services without writing code.
-Navigate to a directory, follow the README instructions (e.g., run `terraform apply`), and you'll have working infrastructure.
+Navigate to a directory, follow the README instructions (e.g., run `tofu apply`), and you'll have working infrastructure.
 This folder contains two sub-folders:

 1. `for-learning-and-testing`: These examples are optimized for experimentation and testing but not for direct production use.
 They often rely on default VPCs or mock database URLs for convenience.

 1. `for-production`: These examples are optimized for direct production use.
 They showcase how Gruntwork's Reference Architecture integrates a complete tech stack using the Gruntwork Service Catalog.
 To keep the code DRY and manage dependencies, you can deploy these examples using [Terragrunt](https://terragrunt.gruntwork.io/).
-Terragrunt is not required to use the Gruntwork Service Catalog; you can use vanilla Terraform or Terraform Cloud/Enterprise, as described [here](https://docs.gruntwork.io/reference/services/intro/deploy-new-infrastructure#how-to-deploy-terraform-code-from-the-service-catalog).
+Terragrunt is not required to use the Gruntwork Service Catalog; you can use OpenTofu, Terraform or Terraform Cloud/Enterprise, as described [here](https://docs.gruntwork.io/reference/services/intro/deploy-new-infrastructure#how-to-deploy-terraform-code-from-the-service-catalog).

 1. Not all modules include a `for-production` example.
 However, you can create a production-grade configuration using the template provided in [this discussion](https://github.com/gruntwork-io/knowledge-base/discussions/360#discussioncomment-25705480).